 The first-generation Apple Pencil is compatible with this iPad, and it remains an excellent and responsive tool.
 There’s still no way of storing it, though, unlike the second-gen Apple Pencil which magnetically attaches to the iPad Pro, and it’s still in danger of snapping in half every time you charge it through the Lightning port.
 Finally, the battery life was pretty good.
 You’ll be able to use the iPad for a maximum of three days with intermittent use, or a full workday if you’re going to use it as your primary device.

 The Microsoft Surface Go is the smallest and most affordable among the Microsoft Surface brethren.
 It may be tiny, but it’s definitely a force to be reckoned with.
 Combining ultra-portability, remarkable sturdiness, and the impressive Type Cover keyboard, it’s the ideal travel buddy if you don’t want to dive into the Surface Pro’s larger screen (and slightly higher price tag).
-Basically a 10-inch tablet/laptop hybrid, it runs with a full version of
+Basically a 10-inch tablet/laptop hybrid, it runs with a full version of Windows 10 and has an Intel Pentium Gold processor in its heart.
+Since this is a relatively new device, it comes with a single USB-C port, something lacking in the older Surface Pro.

 It sports an aluminum unibody that’s reminiscent of the original iPad, with rounded corners but minus the ultra-slim bezels.
 Despite this outdated design choice, it looks positively regal, especially since its 10-inch display is gorgeous.
 With a resolution of 1,800 x 1,200 pixels, everything looks sharp (although not as sharp as the Surface Pro, of course).
 The Surface Go’s display is bright, maxing out at 420 nits in our tests.
-That’s better than most laptops, especially at this price point, and is important since the Surface Go is likely to be used in brightly lit spaces, or even outdoors.
+That’s better than most

 Although sold separately, we recommend that you purchase the Signature Type Cover.
 This detachable keyboard doubles as a kickstand and offers a very comfortable typing experience, far better than that of the MacBook Pro, which is more expensive.
 However, the keyboard layout looks a little cramped, a clear compromise of its ultra-portability, so mistyping is bound to happen.
 But as with most keyboards, you’ll eventually get the hang of it.
 The touchpad also works smoothly and precisely.